Lovely-Professional-University-CSE/INT-246-KM107-RollNo-54-RollNo-15/Readme.txt

-The project name : Intelligent traffic system
+The project name : Intelligent traffic system  using Fuzzy logic

 Name:Ahishek Jaiswal
 Roll no: B54